yorkxin/kbl-generator/kbl/README.md

 ## TODO

 * A workflow for how to build a KBL file from Song IDs.
-* More output formats for `kbl dump` command, e.g. CSV, JSON
+* More output formats for `kbl dump` command, e.g. CSV, JSON.
+* In Dump command, warn when there are some IDs returns 0, which means it is required to remove those songs from Library and import again.

 ## License